mathworks/buildroot/board/mathworks/zynqmp/boards/zcu102/boot/newboardfsbl/README.txt

 3. Take the file "xfsbl_initialization.c" from this folder and replace it with the "xfsbl_initialization.c" file inside the "src" directory of fsbl project.

-4. Take the "xparameters.h" file from this folder and replace it with "xparameters.h" file inside "appname_bsp/psu_cortexa53_0/include" folder.

-5. Having made these changes, rebuild the fsbl project and create the fsbl executable.
+4. Having made these changes, rebuild the fsbl project and create the fsbl executable.

-6. Take the new fsbl executable and put it inside "buildroot/board/mathworks/zynqmp/boards/zcu102/boot" folder and rebuild the sdcard image.
+5. Take the new fsbl executable and put it inside "buildroot/board/mathworks/zynqmp/boards/zcu102/boot" folder and rebuild the sdcard image.